 How does weather affect boat speed?

-Wind, waves, and currents can significantly impact actual speed, often reducing it by 10-30% from calculated values.
+Wind, waves, and currents can reduce speed by 10-30% from calculated values.

 Why calculate boat speed?